qalocate/qalgeohash-tsql/README.md

 ## Why Use a Geohash Instead of Longitude(x)/Latitude(y)?

 It's very important to understand the essential distinction FOR A COMPUTER between "equals" and "near".
-Or asked a different way: What's the fundamental computational difference between a discrete and a scalar value?
+Or asked a different way: What's the fundamental computational difference between a discrete and a continuous value?
 Answer Hint: It's a.k.a. digital versus analog.

-- The core value behind the Geohash itself is its value as a *discrete* data type (other examples are Boolean, Enumeration, Integer, etc.), as opposed to it being a *scalar* (common examples are Float, Decimal, etc.).
+- The core value behind the Geohash itself is its value as a *discrete* data type (other examples are Boolean, Enumeration, Integer, etc.), as opposed to it being a *continuous* (common examples are Float, Decimal, etc.).

   - Because a discrete data type has an unambiguous bitwise encoding/decoding (i.e. a *lossless* value transformation), it enables the hyper-efficient processing of Boolean logic which is what underlies the support of the equals/not-equals operations.

-    - Said another way when using scalars, any reliance on Boolean logic requires the use of a bounded variance (i.e. a *lossy* value transformation) to converge upon an equals/not-equals answer.
-A scalar requires the computationally expensive method of detecting if the numbers are **NEAR** each other, as opposed to **EQUAL** to each other.
+    - Said another way when using continuous values, any reliance on Boolean logic requires the use of a bounded variance (i.e. a *lossy* value transformation) to converge upon an equals/not-equals answer.
+A continuous requires the computationally expensive method of detecting if the numbers are **NEAR** each other, as opposed to **EQUAL** to each other.
 It's why it doesn't work to test for equals when dealing with two floating-point numbers.
 This near-vs-equals distinction has significant storage and performance implications at larger scales.
 Like processing petabytes of IoT location data.
+    - Better solutions for spatial continuous values are available, like R-Trees ([contrasted with Geohash](https://gis.stackexchange.com/a/108715/60769])).
+While there are definitely use cases where they offer superior performance to the Geohash, they still suffer from larger storage requirements, and difficulties with access, understanding, and obtaining special skill optimization for GIS/Spatial domains and engines.

-- To convert a scalar value (ex: longitude and latitude represented by a pair of floating-point numbers) to a discrete value is, by definition, always a "lossy" operation.
+- To convert a continuous value (ex: longitude and latitude represented by a pair of floating-point numbers) to a discrete value is, by definition, always a "lossy" operation.

   - As an analogy, it is the same thing as digitizing a 35mm photo original.
 Or converting live music into a digital track.
 The original is digital-ized.
 This process is entirely based upon taking an analog value (a floating-point value going out to many decimal places residing between 0.0 and 1.0 with an almost infinite number of possible values) and turning it into a discrete value (an integer value only having a small number of possible values).
 This reductive operation is also referred to as "pixelizing" analog data.
 Another old way of referring to this is analog to digital conversion.

-- To convert a digital value to a scalar value, by definition, always results in a more "coarse-grained" result than the scalar value could actually hold.
+- To convert a digital value to a continuous value, by definition, always results in a more "coarse-grained" result than the continuous value could actually hold.
 This is why when looking at a digital photo that is mostly dark, the different gray contrasts are able to be explicitly seen, even though they appeared as continuous and could not be seen in the original analog photo.

 - **tl;dr** Much faster processing of spatial proximity data at petabyte levels is made possible because databases are the most optimized for processing discrete integer values of which the Geohash is perfectly designed.
 And upon which, qalGeohash-TSQL™ is optimally implemented.